 Another limitation of many of these studies is that although they were based on interviews, many times, they were asked about acetaminophen use after their pregnancy.
 Studies that ask people to recall drugs they took a long time in the past are often inaccurate due to faulty memory.

-The is perhaps the most significant evidence to date as it evaluates several medications — aspirin, antacids, NSAIDs (non-steroidal anti-inflammatory drugs), antibiotics and acetaminophen — whereas a majority of studies have only assessed the one medication.
+The PLoS One study is perhaps the most significant evidence to date as it evaluates several medications — aspirin, antacids, NSAIDs (non-steroidal anti-inflammatory drugs), antibiotics and acetaminophen — whereas a majority of studies have only assessed the one medication.
 But again, this study showed a correlation, not a causation, between acetaminophen use and behavioral problems in children, and there could be other confounding factors involved.
-One study

 All of these studies have “several limitations as it is not clear what dose of acetaminophen the mothers took, how long they took it, and for what reason.
 This is all critical information that is missing in order to begin to ascertain a cause and effect,” says Lawrence.